 Recurrent ulcerations progressively lead to osteomyelitis of both great toes.
 Sharon ultimately required amputation of both great toes.

-Bill is a 63 y/o male with a 25 years history of poorly controlled diabetes.
+Bill is a 63 y/o male with a 25-year history of poorly-controlled diabetes.
 He owns an automobile repair shop and spends long hours on his feet.
 Bill had a recurrent callus beneath his 5th metatarsal head and saw me periodically for debridement of the callus.
 Bill was not reliable in making his appointments.
-One visit Bill presented with drainage beneath the callus.
+On one visit, Bill presented with drainage beneath the callus.
 The drainage was purulent and had a foul odor.
 Debridement found a deep ulceration with associated infection.
-X-rays showed radiolucent change in the 5th metatarsal head consistent with osteomyelitis (bone infection).
+X-rays showed radiolucent change in the 5th metatarsal head consistent with osteomyelitis (bone infection.)
 Due to the presence of a bone infection, conservative care was not an option.

 Bill underwent a partial 5th metatarsal resection to debride osteomyelitis.
 The infected bone was resected and the wound packed and intentionally left open for 7 days.
 Once cultures proved no infection in the wound, Bill was taken back to the OR for secondary closure.
 He healed uneventfully and returned to his auto repair shop.
 The following images show Bill's 5th metatarsal resection.